Owning rental property can be an excellent way to supplement (or even replace) your regular income.

 Local travel for your rental business

-You cannot deduct the expense if the primary purpose of the trip to the property is to improve the property (the cost of improvements is recovered by taking depreciation).
+You cannot deduct the expense if the primary purpose of the trip to the property is to improve the property (recover the cost of improvements by taking depreciation).

 Long distance travel